ArekSahal/FashionApp/RAILWAY_DEPLOYMENT.md

 1. Railway will automatically detect the configuration files
 2. The build process will install dependencies from `requirements.txt`
-3. The server will start using the command specified in `railway.toml`
+3. The server will start using the command specified in `nixpacks.toml`
 4. Railway will run health checks on the `/health` endpoint

 ### 4. Access Your App